zzzprojects/EntityFramework-Extensions/README.md

 ```

 ##### Maintainability
-Bulk Operation use directly the Entity Framework Model.
+Bulk Operation uses directly the Entity Framework Model.
 Even if you change column name or change inheritance (TPC, TPH, TPT), Bulk operation will continue to work as expected.

 ## Custom Key
 ##### Problem
-You need to perform an update, delete or merge using a specific custom key like the custom code.
+You need to perform an update, delete, or merge using a specific custom key like the custom code.

 ##### Solution
 Specify your own key by customizing the operation.